nrfconnect/sdk-nrf/samples/nrf9160/memfault/README.rst

 Minimal setup
 =============

-To send data to the Memfault cloud, a project key must be configured using :option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY`.
+To send data to the Memfault cloud, a project key must be configured using :kconfig:`CONFIG_MEMFAULT_NCS_PROJECT_KEY`.

 .. note::
    The Memfault SDK requires certificates required for the HTTPS transport.